 Tax Number (NIF) in Portugal

 As a foreigner, you’ll need to obtain a Portuguese tax identification number (NIF) in order to buy a property in Portugal.
-This can be obtained from the Portuguese tax office (Finanças).
+Also this can obtain from the Portuguese tax office (Finanças).

 Portuguese Bank account